Auxetic behavior on demand: a three steps recipe for new designs: Numerical Methods

 \section{Numerical Methods}

-To obtain the data shown in Fig.~\ref{fig:NuStrainDelta} and Fig.~\ref{fig:paralelo}, we performed numerical simulations of polygon networks.
-To model these networks we used the potential energy in Eq.~\ref{eq:springLam}.
+To obtain the data shown in Main Text Figure \ref{fig:frustrations}d and \ref{fig:frustrations}e, we performed numerical simulations of polygon networks.
+To model these networks, we used the potential energy in equation (\ref{eq:springLam}).
 Depending on the problem and the boundary conditions we used different methods to compress and test the polygon networks.
 Regardless of the boundary conditions the Poisson's ratio was calculated using $\nu=-\frac{d\epsilon_x}{d\epsilon_y}=-\frac{dL_x}{dL_y}\frac{L_y}{L_x}$, where $L_x$ and $L_y$ are the approximate dimensions of the system in each axis.

-\textbf{Periodic Boundary Conditions}
+\subsection{Periodic Boundary Conditions}

-The polygon networks in Fig.~\ref{fig:NuStrainDelta} were set in a periodic boundary box.
-To compress the material uniaxially we shrank the box in the vertical direction, and we let the system relax in the horizontal direction by minimizing its energy.
+The polygon networks in Main Text Figure \ref{fig:frustrations}d were set in a periodic boundary box.
+To compress the material uniaxially, we shrank the box in the vertical direction, and we let the system relax in the horizontal direction by minimizing its energy.
 At each step we measured the dimensions of the box, $L_x$ and $L_y$.

-\textbf{Free Boundary Conditions}
+\subsection{Free Boundary Conditions}

-The system in Fig.~\ref{fig:paralelo} has free boundary conditions and an internal floppy mode.
+The system in Main Text Figure \ref{fig:frustrations}e has free boundary conditions and an internal floppy mode.
 To efficiently deform the material, we applied a deformation in the direction of the floppy mode and minimized its energy afterwards.
 To obtain the floppy mode, we fixed 3 degrees of freedom in the system and found a non-trivial solution for $M\dot{\vec{q}}=0$, where $M$ is the Hessian and $\dot{\vec{q}}$ is the floppy mode.
 At each step we approximated the system by a rectangle of dimension $L_x$ and $L_y$.